liligould/Election_Analysis/README.md

   * This line of could lead to the follwing output
 ![total votes](https://user-images.githubusercontent.com/80358062/114330464-69616900-9b07-11eb-9e74-132616611dd7.png)

-- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+### - **Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.**
   * To collect the total vote count and to collect individual information for each candidate a breakdown of number of votes per county and percentage of votes per county were necessary for further analysis.
 To do this a dictionary first had to be initialized.

   ![Create dictionary](https://user-images.githubusercontent.com/80358062/114329072-19cd6e00-9b04-11eb-9e3c-8712f094e41b.png)